Cross-platform C SDK logo

 • vbox_uuid: Virtual machine code (only for vbox).

-• macos_volume: Name of the boot volume connected to the machine macos_host (only for macos).
+• macos_volume: Name of the boot volume connected to the macos_host machine (only for macos).

 • generators: List of CMake generators supported on the node.
 "Unix Makefiles", "Ninja", "Xcode", "Visual Studio 17 2022", etc.